Coronavirus forces new approaches to fighting wildfires

 You don't have to look too far back in history to see how the one-two punch of a pandemic and wildfire can decimate communities.
 The 1918 influenza pandemic killed an estimated 50 to 100 million people worldwide.
 In October 1918, sparks from a passing train ignited fields near Cloquet and Moose Lake, Minnesota.

-Four hundred and fifty people were killed in an area that spanned 1,500 square miles.
-There were 21,000 injuries and 52,000 displaced people, said Curt Brown, a journalist and the author of "Minnesota, 1918."
+Four hundred and fifty people were killed in an area that spanned 1,500 square miles (about 3,885 square kilometers).
+There were 21,000 injuries and 52,000 displaced people, said Curt Brown, a journalist and the author of “Minnesota, 1918.”
 The aftermath made it easy to spread disease.

 “It was the perfect situation to spread the flu -- if you were lucky enough to survive the wildfire, you were crammed into evacuee housing,” he said.
 At least 100 people died of the flu in evacuee housing, an estimate Brown called conservative.